CyborgTirtho/Arduino-Mega-ATTiny85/README.md

         ATtiny Pin 8 to VCC (5V)
         Mega Pin 53 --> ATtiny Pin 1 (SS)

-     **connect a capacitor between Ground and RESET to the Arduino Mega.
+     **connect a capacitor of 10uf between Ground and RESET to the Arduino Mega.

 13.Now For Example,let us select LED blink sketch to upload to ATtiny 85: Open the sketch.